SiminKoux/OmniPlane-official-implementation/README.md

 This repository is the offical PyTorch implementation of OmniPlanes.

 ## Overview
 OmniPlanes is a feature-grid-based dynamic scene representation for modeling Omnidirectional (360-degree) videos, utilizing weighted ERP spherical coordinates with time dependency.
+Incorporating palette-based color decomposition to achieve intuitive recoloring.

 ## Installation
 We tested the code on RTX 3090Ti GPU, using cuda11.3 with PyTorch 1.10.0 in a Python 3.9 environment.